wdi-sf-fall/notes/week_09_algorithms_and_angular/day_01_algorithms_sass_coffee/dawn_data_structures/README.md

 Tree
 ----

-In a way, a Tree is like a more generalized version of a Linked List where each Node can have more than one child.
+In a way, a [Tree][wiki_trees] is like a more generalized version of a Linked List where each Node can have more than one child.

 ### Exercise ###